 The Lennox Island Mi’kmaq Cultural Centre was officially opened on June 28, 2000 by the Honorable Governor General of Canada, Adrien Clarkson.
 The centre has interpretive displays that explain the history, culture, language, spirituality and religion of the Mi’kmaq through to the present day.
-These displays, as well as the cultural centre’s artefacts and photographs, positively promote our history and customs.
+These displays, as well as the cultural centre’s artifacts and photographs, positively promote our history and customs.
 We also feature cross-cultural awareness programs and educational sessions.

 Authentic Mi’kmaq Experiences and workshops:

-Bannock and Clams in the Sand
+Bannock and Clams

 The Beat of One Drum